LLM Fine-Tuning¶

 Tutorials |

-Reinforcement learning for reasoning¶
+Reinforcement Learning for Reasoning¶

 The standard approach to creating instruction-following LLMs has traditionally relied on Supervised Fine-Tuning, where models are trained on high-quality human-generated examples.
 However, this method has limitations when it comes to complex reasoning tasks.
 What makes reinforcement learning particularly effective for enhancing reasoning is that it: